 What was originally a Dutch farming village has today transformed into a multi-ethnic neighborhood that has a long history of being a center for cultural and artistic renewal.
-The Harlem Renaissance was a social and artistic movement in the 1920s that is responsible for developing Harlem into what it is today.
-It brought the world people like W.E.B.
+The Harlem Renaissance was a social and artistic movement in the 1920s that was responsible for developing Harlem into what it is today.
+It introduced the world to people like W.E.B.
 Dubois, Duke Ellington, and Ella Fitzgerald, to name a few.
-Harlem is in a perpetual renaissance; a neighborhood in a constant state of evolution through its art, music, and culture.
+Harlem is in a perpetual renaissance; it’s a neighborhood in a constant state of evolution through its art, music, and culture.
 Today, Harlem continues to be a hotspot for new and emerging artists.

-As any resident will tell you, Harlem is THE place to get a cultural experience unlike any other.
+As any resident will tell you, Harlem is the place to get a cultural experience unlike any other.
 From food that will transport you to various corners of the globe, to an art scene that will make you believe you’re discovering the next hot artist, Harlem is a neighborhood that will never disappoint.
 With our help, learn to live like a local in Harlem, and then become one!

 Thinking about moving to Harlem?
 We have a list ready for you of places to see and experience.
 From the best food a few dollars can buy, to an art exhibit that will make your Instagram the envy of travel bloggers, this list encompasses everything you need to make the most of your Harlem stay.